Mrymna/Surgery_procedures/Neuronexus/mount_probe_on_microdrive.md

 ### Grab the probe with a holder

 The best way to manipulate probes that have large PCB is with a printed probe grabber attached to the stereotaxic frame.
-Ideally, we would add a clamp for the PCB on the probe grabber.
+Attach the probe connector to the back of the probe grabber.
-Grab the probe in the top 1/3 of the probe PCB.
+Grab the probe in the top 1/3 if the probe PCB.
 <img src="figures/mount_probe_grab_probe.jpg" alt="drawing" width="400"/>

 ### Place the probe on the shuttle